nurulgofran/ExpenseMate/README.md

+Below is the README.md content you can copy and paste directly into a file named README.md:

 # ExpenseMate

 ExpenseMate is a web application designed to simplify the process of managing and settling shared expenses within groups.
 It’s perfect for traveling friends, roommates splitting household costs, or any group event requiring clear expense tracking and fair settlement calculations.